-Armed men storm school, abduct students in new northwest Nigeria kidnapping
+At least 30 students missing as armed men abduct students in new Nigeria kidnappings

 The students were abducted from the Federal College of Forestry Mechanisation, Mando, Kaduna.

-It is the third mass kidnapping from a school in northern Nigeria this year and police say they are working to rescue the students.
+It is the third mass kidnapping from an academic institution in northern Nigeria this year.

-"The police and the military are on top of the situation.
-We are trying to liaise with the school management to know the exact number of students that were abducted and then see the possibility of rescuing them unhurt and arresting the perpetrators," Kaduna police spokesman Mohammed Jalige said.
+In a statement, Samuel Aruwan, Commissioner for Kaduna State Ministry of Internal Security and Home Affairs, said 180 students were rescued by soldiers, who "engaged the armed bandits."

-Jamilu Abdullahi is a student at the college and told CNN he heard the attackers shooting when they arrived at around 3 am.
+"The troops successfully rescued 180 citizens; 42 female students, eight staff and 130 male students ... about 30 students, a mix of males and females, are yet to be accounted for," the statement read.

 This abduction is the latest in a string of similar kidnapping cases.
 More than 300 schoolgirls were kidnapped from a school in Zamfara State, also in northwest Nigeria, earlier this month.